New Amazon Prime Membership for Low-Income Shoppers

 For those who have a valid Electronic Benefits Transfer card for programs such as Supplemental Nutrition Assistance Programs or food stamps, Amazon is offering a $5.99/month Prime Membership.
 In doing so, Amazon wanted to make its savings available to those who could not afford the benefits of Prime.
 Greg Greeley, Vice President of Amazon, stated, “We designed this membership option for customers receiving government assistance to make our everyday selection and savings more accessible, including the many conveniences and entertainment benefits of Prime.”
 Amazon has said that it is working on ways to include other government-assisted programs that do not utilize EBT cards.

 This offer could tremendously help our clients who are receiving Social Security disability and Supplemental Security Income.
 An Amazon Prime membership can provide much needed discounts on everyday items.
 It also will tremendously help those with disabilities who lack access to transportation and the ability to physically go shopping for groceries.
 Amazon Prime will now provide a way for these necessities to be shipped to low-income customers’ front door.
 Sadly, far too often we see clients who have to choose between medicine and food.
 Hopefully, this step by Amazon will ease some of that burden and that more companies will follow its lead!

-For more information on Social Security Disability, contact an experienced Social Security disability attorney at Gardberg & Kemmerly, P.C.
-Attorneys at Law today at 251-343-1111 for a free case evaluation.
-Gardberg & Kemmerly, P.C.
-Attorneys at Law represents Social Security disability claimants in Alabama, Mississippi, Florida, and Louisiana at all levels of the disability process from initial application to appeals to Federal Court.
+For more information on Social Security Disability, contact an experienced Social Security disability attorney at Gardberg & Kemmerly, P.C. today at 251-343-1111 for a free case evaluation.
+Gardberg & Kemmerly, P.C. represents Social Security disability claimants in Alabama, Mississippi, Florida, and Louisiana at all levels of the disability process from initial application to appeals to Federal Court.